gnivler/ProfitSliders/README.md

 Super easy to use:

-install BepInEx following the docs https://docs.bepinex.dev/articles/user_guide/installation/index.html
+unpack BepInEx to the game folder as in this install guide https://docs.bepinex.dev/articles/user_guide/installation/index.html

 then place the mod in the Dustland Delivery/BepInEX/plugins/ folder

+Now when the game runs BepInEx also runs, and loads the mods.

-Now the trading sliders for caravans and cities will usually jump to where the profit against base value is the highest.
+The trading sliders for caravans and cities will usually jump to where the profit against base value is the highest.